ranbe1/libraryProject/README.md

 # libraryProject

+an old project of mine,
-simple C# + sql "library" project using 3 tier architecture model
+simple C# + sql "library" project using 3 tier architecture model.